 This new ACDS website led by Angela Ziebell (Monash University) and researched by Krystal De Napoli (Monash University), aims to give tertiary science educators a starting resource in their quest to incorporate Indigenous knowledges, pedagogies, and perspectives in their teaching.
 Initially, this website is a collection of a wide range of resources found publically.
 For those of you who are already working in the area, we invite you to recommend resources that you find useful or that you have developed yourselves.

-Australia’s Indigenous Knowledge and knowledge systems are by their very nature complex and interdisciplinary and cannot be viewed as merely subsets of Australia’s Western knowledge systems.
+Australia’s Indigenous Knowledge and knowledge systems are by their very nature complex and interdisciplinary and cannot be viewed as mere subsets of Australia’s Western knowledge systems.
 To provide an easy to navigate, central resource that brings together information about Indigenous knowledge and knowledge systems, as well as indigenous studies these pages, have been structured into four areas:

 |Cultural competency (preparing the learner/teacher)

 In order to best take on concepts of Indigenous knowledge and Indigenous perspectives, an individual must understand their own cultural background and how it impacts them.
-They also need to understand how history has influenced the position of Indigenous Australians, and their relationships with many major institutions like the medical, legal and schooling systems.
+They also need to understand how history has influenced the position of Indigenous Australians, and their relationships with many major institutions like the medical, legal, and schooling systems.
 It is also incredibly important to understand there are a vast range of experiences and personal histories, and therefore (just like in any other situation) there are a vast range of opinions and perspectives.
 Nothing written herein is meant to replace the rich diversity of these opinions and perspectives.
 [Photo: Joey Csunyo on Unsplash]

 The content presented here will help you better understand the science used in everyday Indigenous Australian life.
-Given the large number of different Indigenous peoples within Australia few if any of these practices were ubiquitous.
+Given the large number of different Indigenous peoples within Australia, few if any of these practices were ubiquitous.
 Some of these practices are still common in some areas of Australia, whereas some are largely or purely historical recounts.
 However, it is important to note that a lot of work is being put into reviving older practices, including significant research to understand how the former systems worked.